-- The defending player rolls a D6 for each Hero and Henchman group in his warband, in any order he chooses.
+- 1. The defending player rolls a D6 for each Hero and Henchman group in his warband, in any order he chooses.
 On a 1-3, they are elsewhere in the ruins and turn up later as reinforcements.
 On a 4-6 they are deployed at the start of the game.
 Note that at least one Hero or Henchmen group will be present at the start.
-If all roll 1-3, the last Hero or Henchmen group will automatically be deployed at the start of the battle. - The defender deploys his available Heroes and Henchmen on the table.
+If all roll 1-3, the last Hero or Henchmen group will automatically be deployed at the start of the battle. - 2.
+The defender deploys his available Heroes and Henchmen on the table.
 No model may be closer than 8" to another model, as the warband is spread out wide to search the ruins.
-No model may be deployed closer than 8" to a table edge.
+No model may be deployed closer than 8" to a table edge. - 3.
 The attacker deploys his whole warband within 8" of a random table edge, as shown below.
-He may choose which edge to nominate as '1' before turn.
+He may choose which edge to nominate as '1' before rolling to see where he deploys.